Fairy Tales 🧚 The Soul Star

 The bar-tailed godwit (photo by Dhaval Vargiya).
 “Its migration includes the longest known non-stop flight of any bird and also the longest journey without pausing to feed by any animal.”
 From Wikipedia.

-The being could take this flight if it chose.
-For the Soul Star is not a belief or commandment.
+“At the moment of death, each being is free to take this flight if it choses.
+Algoritmo isn’t a belief or commandment.
 It requires no oath of allegiance.
-Rather, it is a refuge and resting place for those who want to live forever in peace and harmony.
+It’s neither Church nor State.
+Rather, it’s a refuge, a resting place for those who want to live forever in peace and harmony.
 No being can be indoctrinated into it by religion, forced toward it by physics, or forced away from it by threats.
-It is simply the choice that we give all beings at the moment of their death.
+It’s simply the choice that we give all beings at the moment of their death.
+The option is oblivion — or some sort of afterlife that remains entirely speculative, untested.
+The option is a country on a map drawn by someone who has never travelled there.”

-Without going far into the subject matter of IV: Hegemony, one should note that lightness and freedom from gravity gives matter at least one major tactical advantage: it makes it very hard to detect.
-The Soul Star is so light that a piece of cotton fluff three centimetres distant from it will keep drifting in space.
+“Lightness and freedom from gravity gives matter at least one major tactical advantage: it makes it very hard to detect.
+Algoritmo is so light that a piece of cotton fluff three centimetres distant from it will keep drifting in space.
 The piece of fluff will not get sucked in, will not fall with crushing speed toward any sort of event horizon.
-That sort of crushing weight and density would be the effect of a naturally-occurring black hole or imploded star, or of an artificially-created object like The Black Planet, which the Demon Priests constructed in the depths of the Fallixian Void.
-That is indeed a place of confinement, a place from which no traveller returns.
+That sort of crushing weight and density would be the effect of a naturally-occurring black hole or imploded star, or of an artificially-created object like The Black Star, which the Demon Priests constructed in the depths of the Fallixian Void.
+That is indeed a place of confinement, a place from which no traveller returns.”

-Güsfreude thought of Earth’s sun and the quatuordecillion photons that escape from its surface every second.
-She thought of how a photon makes its way through the octillions upon octillions of like-minded sparks, up from the depths of a star.
-Then, after tens of thousands of years, the photon reaches the surface, at which point it breaks free from the crushing gravity of the sun.
+Güsfreude thought of Earth’s sun and the sextillion photons that escape from its surface every second.
+She thought of how a photon makes its way through all those like-minded sparks, up from the depths of a star.
+After thousands of years, the photon reaches the surface, at which point it breaks free from the crushing gravity of the sun.

 photon.jpeg